-- Popular press editorial issued at the same time as the manuscript.
-This type of editorial would be geared toward the general public and should be written in non-technical language to the greatest extent possible.
-Nevertheless, it should address the same issues as described above, i.e., the nature and importance of the scientific discovery/technology; the significance of the research findings for public health, agriculture, the environment, or materiel; the safety precautions in place as the work was conducted; the dual use aspects of the information; and the consideration that was given to the biosecurity concerns in the decision to publish.
-Ideally the author would be an individual who is known to and trusted by the general public. - Press Release This tool is commonly used by government and private sector institutions to highlight significant scientific advances for the media.
-It also provides an opportunity to provide contextual information (regarding issues that may be of concern to the public) and scientific perspectives on the findings (via quotes from other scientists).
+Editorials may also be in the popular press and issued at the same time as the manuscript or shortly afterwards.
+This type of editorial would be geared toward the general public and should be written in nontechnical language to the greatest extent possible.
+Nevertheless, it should address the same issues as described above (i.e., the nature and importance of the scientific discovery/technology; the significance of the research findings for public health, agriculture, the environment, or materiel; the safety precautions in place as the work was conducted; the dual use aspects of the information; and the consideration that was given to the biosecurity concerns in the decision to publish).
+Ideally, the author would be an individual who is known to and trusted by the general public.

+• Press releases are commonly used by research institutions to highlight significant scientific advances for the media.
+They also provide an opportunity to provide contextual information (regarding issues that may be of concern to the public) and scientific perspectives on the findings (via quotes from other scientists).
 If the project involves investigators from multiple institutions, it will be important to coordinate the preparation and release of the announcement.
-In addition to including include a description of the findings and their scientific significance, a press release might also address the significance of the research findings for public health, agriculture, the environment, or materiel; the biosafety measures in place as the work was conducted; the dual use aspects of the information; and the consideration that was given to the biosecurity concerns in the decision to publish. - Press Conference This tool is usually reserved for highlighting the most significant and/or sensitive advances, and provides an opportunity for direct interaction with the media.
-The investigator(s) and institutional representatives are usually present, but also consider having other experts on hand who could address questions about the potential for misuse of the dual use information, biosafety, etc. A press release is usually provided to the media at a press conference (see above), but additional relevant materials can also be made available, such as backgrounders and fact sheets. - Questions and Answers (Qs & As) Developed for responding to queries from the press, public, or others.
-Qs & As might address: - The nature of the dual use advance - Reasons for conducting the work - If the public is/was at risk from the work - The potential for misuse of the research findings - Safety procedures utilized during experimentation - The review process prior to publication
+In addition to including a description of the findings and their scientific significance, a press release might also address the significance of the research findings for public health, agriculture, the environment, or materiel; the biosafety and biocontainment measures in place as the work was conducted; the dual use aspects of the information; and the consideration that was given to the biosecurity concerns in the decision to publish.

-- Talking Points Developed and employed for responding to questions from the press, the general public, or others.
-Talking points might include: - An explanation of the biosafety and biocontainment conditions that were employed to safeguard laboratory workers and the public (if applicable). - Acknowledgment that, along with significant benefits (to public health, agriculture, the environment, or materiel) of sharing the information widely, there are also some potential risks to publicly disseminating the information. - Assurances that the national security implications of making such information publicly available were thoroughly considered. - A description of how the information contained within the research findings is critical for developing public health countermeasures
+- A press conference is usually reserved for highlighting the most significant and/or sensitive advances and provides an opportunity for direct interaction with the media.
+The investigator(s) and institutional representatives are usually present, but press conference organizers also should consider having other experts on hand who can address questions about the potential for misuse of the dual use information, biosafety, etc. A press release is usually provided to the media at a press conference (see above), but additional relevant materials can also be made available, such as backgrounders and fact sheets. - Questions and Answers (Qs &As) are useful tools for preparing to respond to queries from the press, the general public, or others.
+They might address: - o The nature of the dual use advance - o Reasons for conducting the work - O Whether the public is/was at risk from the work - o The potential for misuse of the research findings - o Safety procedures utilized during experimentation - o The review process prior to publication - Talking Points are developed and employed for responding to questions from the press, the general public, or others.
+Talking points might include: - An explanation of the biosafety and biocontainment conditions that were employed to safeguard laboratory workers and the public (if applicable) - Acknowledgment that, along with significant benefits (to public health, agriculture, the environment, or materiel) of sharing the information widely, there are also some potential risks to publicly disseminating the information - o Assurances that the national security implications of making such information publicly available was thoroughly considered - o A description of how the information contained within the research findings is critical for developing public health countermeasures